SimBe-hub/PySubdiv/README.md

 # Installation

 Currently the software can work well on Linux (without conda enviroment).
-Based on the user reports you may face errors if you want to use Mac OS or Windows, mostly becasue of the problems of PyQt with these framwork.
+Based on the user reports you may face errors if you want to use Mac OS or Windows, mostly becasue of the problems of PyQt with these framworks.

+Method 1)

 Tested on Ubuntu 22.04.1